-The Indigenous Studies Program (ISP) Office strives to be a home-away-from-home for Aboriginal learners.
-You can talk with counsellors, meet other students, and join in activities and cultural events.
-Below are just some of the services you will find at McMaster and the Indigenous Studies Office.
+The Indigenous Studies Program (ISP) Office strives to be a home away from home for Aboriginal learners.
+You can talk with counsellors, meet other students and join in activities and cultural events.
+The following are just some of the services you will find at McMaster and the Indigenous Studies Office.

-The Indigenous Recruitment and Transition Coordinator acts as your guide on campus and in the greater Hamilton community.
-If you’re a First Nations, Métis, or Inuit student, the coordinator will help you through the application process and the transition to postsecondary studies.
-She can also help you navigate other McMaster services and opportunities such as academic advising; scholarships and bursaries; or student wellness.
+The ISP Office acts as your guide on campus and in the greater Hamilton community.
+If you’re a First Nations, Métis or Inuit student, the coordinator will help you through the application process and the transition to postsecondary studies.
+She can also help you navigate other McMaster services and opportunities such as academic advising; scholarships and bursaries or student wellness.

-The Student Counsellor provides ongoing assistance and support to incoming and current students.
-This support includes academic, practical, and culturally appropriate advising.
+The ISP Office provides ongoing assistance and support to incoming and current students.
+This support includes academic, practical and culturally appropriate advising.